therealskyz/ChatGPT-Discord-Bot/README.md

     Copy and paste the two api keys into a .env file.
 These are required so that the discord bot and chatgpt APIs work.

+### Run the Bot

+    The bot is started by running the following command:

+    python3 run.py

+    After which the bot should be online and running in the server.
+It is at this point the bot can be prompted.

 ### Prompt the Bot

     The bot can be prompted by using the following commands: